simshadows/solves/documentation/development/broad_planning.md

     - [Optionally] may validate the Clingo code for obvious issues.
     - The package exposes an API that users of the package can easily consume.

+## Prioritized Proposals

+### Requirements

+- Programmers __of other solver backends__:
+    - (Similar to Clingo programmers.)
+- Web developers with experience using the implementation technologies of a generated web application:
+    - Must be able to easily understand the generated code.
+    - Must be able to easily modify the application for:
+        - Graphical styling (colours, fonts, borders, etc.).
+        - Rearrangement of UI elements.
+        - Hand-crafted designs to better guide the user through the use of the application.
+        - Further customization of UI elements to better-represent input data (e.g. dropdown menus) and output data (e.g. maybe a world map interactive graphic might be possible).
+    - *(Implementation technologies should be selected based on a balance of popularity/ecosystem and practicality.)*
+- Web developers __WITHOUT__ experience using the implementation technologies of a generated web application:
+    - [To the best of our ability] are guided to help understand the codebase.

-## Higher-Priority Proposed Features
+### Features

+- **Alternative Solver Backends Support** [HIGH PRIORITY]
+    - This can involve things like preprocessors/transpilers for Clingo.
+- **Flexible generated codebase** [MEDIUM PRIORITY]
+    - The MVP only requires the generated codebase to be functional.
+    - This feature takes that a step further by making the generated codebase flexible enough to easily form the basis for a custom app.
+    - (See the *Requirements* section for details on what this feature aims for.)
-- **Improved I/O specification formats** [HIGH PRIORITY]
+- **Improved I/O specification formats** [MEDIUM PRIORITY]
     - E.g. support an I/O annotation syntax for Clingo source files.
     - Idea for implementation: Maybe the alternative specification formats will be converted to the JSON syntax?
 This essentially uses the JSON syntax as an intermediate language.
-- **Alternative Solver Backends Support** [HIGH PRIORITY]
-    - This can involve things like preprocessors/transpilers for Clingo.
-- **Solver library for the web** [HIGH PRIORITY]
+- **Solver library for the web** [MEDIUM PRIORITY]
     - A library that implements the parsing/solving logic, exposing an interface that a web developer can use to design their own custom UI.
     - The web app generator should just make use of this library.
-- **Alterernative Web Front-End Tooling Support** [MEDIUM PRIORITY]
+- **Alterernative Web Front-End Tooling Support** [LOW PRIORITY]
     - E.g. Angular or Vue.

+## Draft Proposals

+### Requirements

+*(This section will not be fleshed out until later.)*

-## Low-Priority Proposed Features
+### Features

 - **Online Repository**
     - Clingo programmers can simply submit their specs to a website (in a zip/tar file?), and the website will host a generated website through a permalink.
     - How do we sustainably deal with spam or offensive/illegal content?
         - Fees?
+        - User accounts?
-User accounts?
-Well-designed administration tools and database schema?
+        - Well-designed administration tools and database schema?
     - This is likely to be __very challenging to secure__ since you're running arbitrary solver code on the browser.
         - E.g. if Clingo allows you to send network requests, or inject Javascript into the browser.
     - Maybe this can be implemented as a PoC?